redclover-appmanager/whatsapp-bubble/README.md

 ### Embed Code

-Customers will receive this embed code from App Manager:
+Customers will receive this embed code from Koru:

 ```html
 <script